Diving safety: Human factors

 Human factors are the physical or cognitive properties of individuals, or social behavior which is specific to humans, and influence functioning of technological systems as well as human-environment equilibria.
-The safety of underwater diving operations can be improved by reducing the frequency of human error and the consequences when it does occur.
 Human error can be defined as an individual's deviation from acceptable or desirable practice which culminates in undesirable or unexpected results.
 Human error is inevitable and everyone makes mistakes at some time.
 The consequences of these errors are varied and depend on many factors.
 Most errors are minor and do not cause significant harm, but others can have catastrophic consequences.
 Examples of human error leading to accidents are available in vast numbers, as it is the direct cause of 60% to 80% of all accidents.
+The safety of underwater diving operations can be improved by reducing the frequency of human error and the consequences when it does occur.

 In a high risk environment, as is the case in diving, human error is more likely to have catastrophic consequences.
 A study by William P. Morgan showed that over half of all divers in the survey had experienced panic underwater at some time during their diving career.
-These findings were independently corroborated by a survey that suggested 65% of recreational divers have panicked under water.
 Panic frequently leads to errors in a diver's judgment or performance, and may result in an accident.
 Human error and panic are considered to be the leading causes of dive accidents and fatalities.